clojure-emacs/clj-refactor.el/doc/design/change-function-signature.md

 # Design: extending `cljr-change-function-signature`

-Status: **proposed** (not yet implemented).
+Status: **P1 implemented** (single-arity add/remove).
+P2 (multi-arity) still
+proposed.
 Captures the plan for making `cljr-change-function-signature` add and remove parameters, and handle multi-arity functions.

+P1 shipped with the tagged `signature-changes` model (`:keep`/`:add`/`:remove`), the edit-buffer keys `a` (add) and `k`/`d` (mark for removal), placeholder insertion at call sites for adds, and manual-intervention routing for removals.
+It was validated live against a real refactor-nrepl connection (add/remove/reorder across multiple files), which also surfaced and fixed a pre-existing bug: the `arglists-str` parsing in `cljr--get-function-params` assumed an outer-paren format that modern CIDER no longer sends, so the command was broken even for the single-arity reorder/rename it already claimed to support.

 ## Current state